 Ben Proud has been making quite a name for himself in recent years.
 With a clutch of gold and silver medals under his belt, he was also voted Plymouth Herald’s Sports Personality of the Year in 2014.
 He has also secured two bronze medals at the European Aquatics Championships 2016 (for 50m butterfly and 50m freestyle).

 Olympian Sarah Barrow has achieved a lot since her Commonwealth debut appearance in 2006.
-Having taken part in a number of synchronised and platform diving competition, she’s on track for great things in the coming years.
+Having taken part in a number of solo and synchronised platform diving competitions, including the London 2012 and Rio 2016 Olympics, she has achieved great things.

 Masai was a silver medallist at the Junior Olympics in 1990.
 In 2015 he won bronze at the FINA World Masters Swimming Championships, took silver in the 50m Backstroke at the English Swimming Championships and won a gold medal at the British Masters Swimming Championships.
 In summer 2016 Masai won a gold medal in the 50m Butterfly at the European Aquatics Masters Championships.

 Sachar won a gold medal in the British Single Lift Championships Squat, gold and silver medals in the Best Female Lifter and British Single Lift, Championships Deadlift in 2015, and a gold medal at the World Powerlifting Championships in 2013.
 She also won gold at the 4 Nations Team Powerlifting Championships, was awarded the title of Best Female Lifter in 2013 and 2014 and was a winner at the British Universities Women’s Powerlifting Championships in 2016.